cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 Stream Query Language
 ---------------------

-The Tigon query language, *TigonSQL*, is a pure stream query language with SQL-like syntax (being mostly a restriction of SQL).
+The Tigon query language, *TigonSQL*, is a pure stream query language with a SQL-like syntax (being mostly a restriction of SQL).
 That is, all inputs to a TigonSQL are streams, and the output is a data stream.
 This restriction enables easy query composition and greatly simplifies and streamlines the implementation of efficient streaming operators.
 The query